-A Lancashire charity is fighting to end loneliness in older people with a new appeal.
+Lancashire charity's mission to tackle loneliness in older people

 Independent Age is recruiting volunteers who can spend an hour once a week or fortnight meeting up with an older person for a chat.

 The service was launched because one in five older people in the UK are in contact with friends, family and neighbours less than once a week, according to the charity.
 Meanwhile, for one in 10, it’s less than once a month.
 In addition, around 40% of older people say the television is their main form of company.